ZiyanK/googlesheetstojson/README.md

 # googlesheetstojson

-A package to read Google Sheets data and convert to JSON without publishing to web
+A package to read Google Sheets data and convert to JSON without publishing to web.
+Simply change Share access to "Anyone with the link can View".

+## Why is it different

+It is not required to "Publish to Web" in order for this package to work.
+Simply change Share access and it is ready to go.

 ## Installation